r0ji/watermark/README.md

 watermark.sh -e jpg        Apply a watermark to all JPG files in the current directory watermark.sh -t "Sample"   Apply a watermark with the text "Sample" to all PDF files in the current directory
 ```

-The script can be called from the command line with various parameters to customize the watermarking process.
-The following options are available:

-- `-t <text>`: sets the text to use as the watermark.
-The default is "Watermark".
-- `-p <pointsize>`: sets the point size to use for the watermark text.
-The default is 65.
-- `-a <angle>`: sets the angle (in degrees) to rotate the watermark text.
-The default is 30.
-- `-e <extension>`: sets the file extension to apply the watermark to.
-The default is "pdf".
-- `-d <directory>`: sets the name of the output directory where the watermarked files will be saved.
-The default is "output".
-- `-h`: shows the help message for the script.

 ## Installation